Last update: 01/22/2022

 For more information, you can check this website.

 13. Saint Maarten

 Saint Maarten is another Caribbean island open for travel, and it boasts some of the most gorgeous white sand beaches.
-The country implemented a color-coded classification system to categorize tourists, which you can check here.

 For more information, visit our guide on St Maarten open for travel.